United Technologies CEO expects Pratt engine fix by February

-NEW YORK, Dec 10 (Reuters) - United Technologies Corp expects to solve by February an ongoing issue with its Pratt & Whitney aircraft engines that can cause excessive friction under some circumstances, Chief Executive Gregory Hayes said on Thursday.
+NEW YORK (Reuters) - United Technologies Corp (UTX.N) expects to solve by February an ongoing issue with its Pratt & Whitney aircraft engines that can cause excessive friction under some circumstances, Chief Executive Gregory Hayes said on Thursday.

 The problem occurs when the engine is shut down for 1.5 to 2 hours because “the top of the engine actually cools more slowly” than the rest of the engine, Hayes said in his first public explanation of the problem in response to a question from Reuters.